Oluwa-Femi/fullstack-assessment/app/README.md

 * create a .env file in the root directory replicating the keys in the .env.sample file.
 Attach values to the keys.
 * npm install - to set up Node modules and install packages
 * npm run start - to spin the application
+* onboard as a user by signing up
+* link accounts to the user (You can click on the sandbox filler on the form to auto populate)